74 Cowper Crescent

 Commercial Registration Number

 |Verantwortlich für den Inhalt nach § 55 Abs.
 2 RStV||Edward Freyfogle|

 Data Protection Officer

 OpenCage started in 2013 as a project within Lokku, a company with a long history of using and supporting OpenStreetMap.
 Lokku's primary product was the real estate search engine Nestoria.
 In building Nestoria we learned a lot about the challenges of geocoding data from around the world.
 We also implemented the first ever commercial use of OpenStreetMap (all the way back in the internet dark ages of 2006!), and were one of the first companies to use OpenStreetMap maps instead of Google maps.
 In May 2015 Lokku was acquired by Mitula Group.
-We took the OpenCage project over, and have run it independently ever since.
+The OpenCage project was spun out into an independent brand, and has run independently ever since.

 If working with APIs and large amounts of open geodata is your thing - and let's be honest, who can say no to that? - then perhaps you should join us.
 Please check out our jobs page.

 We have a long-standing tradition of supporting the Humanitarian OpenStreetMap Team through financial donations.
 We also financially support the libpostal open-source project.
-We also regularly sponsor (and participate in) OSM related events and hackathons, most recently State of the Map Asia 2018 - you can read our summary of the conference on our blog.
+We also regularly sponsor (and participate in) OSM related events and hackathons, including the upcoming State of the Map 2019.
+We hope to see you at a future event.
+Please say hello.

 Finally, much of our own source code is open-source.
 We welcome your contributions!